mark-mcdermott/rails-nuxt-flyio-circleci-devise/README.md

       - `git add .`
       - `git commit -m "Setup frontend to talk to backend"`
       - `git push`
-      - Check the CircleCI build (1 test should pass)
+      - Check the CircleCI build (vitest section should be green and passing)

 ## Local Backend Setup (Rails)